 Geodynamics and Basin Evolution

 Learning and teaching

 The School of Earth and Environment’s building gives you access to world-class research, teaching and laboratory facilities.
-As a Masters student, you will have access to a 3D visualisation suite, and to your own dedicated computer facilities running industry standard software.
+As a Masters student, you'll have access to a 3D visualisation suite and your own dedicated computer facilities, in which you may practice the following:

-- 2D and 3D seismic interpretation is done via Kingdom Suite software.
+2D and 3D seismic interpretation and geocellular modelling via Petrel and other industry-standard software.

-- Structural modelling and restoration is learnt using a range of industry standard software.
+Structural modelling and restoration through a range of industry-standard software.

-- PCs run a range of structural modelling, restoration, GIS and 3D visualisation programmes.
+A range of structural modelling, restoration, GIS and 3D visualisation programmes using PCs.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.